Antitrust Violation Investigations Demand Proactive Response

 Fighting Criminal Charges of Price Fixing and Other Antitrust Violations

-As a former federal prosecutor, antitrust defense attorney Dan C. Guthrie, Jr., understands how large federal antitrust investigations are conducted by the government, and what must be done to effectively defend these allegations.
-As an antitrust defense attorney, Mr. Guthrie has appeared at a seminar sponsored by the State Bar of Texas with an attorney from the Antitrust Division to teach other lawyers how to represent clients in antitrust investigations and trials.
+As a former federal prosecutor, he understands how large federal antitrust investigations are conducted by the government, and what must be done to effectively defend these allegations and has even appeared at a seminar sponsored by the State Bar of Texas with an attorney from the Antitrust Division to teach other lawyers how to represent clients in antitrust investigations and trials.

 Allegations of Price Fixing

-Antitrust attorney Dan C. Guthrie, Jr., represents clients accused of antitrust law violations such as the following:
+Dan Guthrie represents clients accused of antitrust law violations such as: